-Understanding Down Syndrome starts with kindness.
+Understanding down syndrome starts with kindness.
 It occurs when there is an extra 21st chromosome in the body.
 That extra can affect the growth and learning of the individual.
+Most kids with down syndrome:

 Book An Appointment